Protect Data in Motion with TLS Encryption

 • Every organization has different policies on how to create and manage certificate.
 We recommend talking with your IT team for how to best create certificates in your organization.

-• We recommend that either the certificate is made with IP SANs if using IP addresses or SANS if using hostnames to connect to your WarpStream Agents.
+• We recommend that either the certificate is made with SANS and using hostnames to connect to your WarpStream Agents.
+Alternatively you can use IP SANS however that may be impractical in some deployments like Kubernetes.

 2. Configure the WarpStream Agents to load the certificates